rushatgabhane/GitToDo/README.md

 # GitToDo

+Streamline your workflow, stay on top of issues and pull requests. <br />
 ToDo list for your GitHub notifications.
 Available on MacOS.
-Streamline your workflow, stay on top of issues and pull requests.

 ## Features
 * Menu bar app